The Channel Program for Resin (and silicone, acrylic, etc.)

 One can take a caulk tube of silicone seal, and a caulk gun.
 Then lay out some thick paper and make long lines of caulk (being sure to get the Channel Pgm as it cures) and later peel off the lines and cut them to bitty pieces with scissors.

 Originally I used wax paper, but that takes much longer to dry.
 Then newspaper, but that means spending much time tearing off bits of paper.
 Perhaps heavy paper bag is the best choice when you are in a hurry, as almost no paper tears away with the silicone.
 Meanwhile, also squirt some on wax paper.
 After a week or two, the dry strings pull right off effortlessly.
+[Update: how effortlessly they pull off depends partly on the variety of silicone caulk.
+One brand might stick better to slick surfaces than another.
+How COLD the surface under the wax paper is probably makes a bigger difference, though.]
 You'll have to work harder to pull the strings off of unwaxed paper.
 I often tear these little "boogers" into even smaller pieces with my fingernails as I'm going along.
 Even the tiniest piece fully channels.
+[Update: how easily they tear apart also depends on the type of silicone.
+One type might stick hard to wax paper in spots, but be easy to tear up.
+Another variety may come right off the wax paper, but be so tough it is hard to tear into little bits.]
+Make some to channel Joe's stuff and toss those, too.

 There are several ways to make directional wands with this stuff.
 Here is a simple, easy-to-follow guide, except that the tape seems to only be available in the US.
 I give instructions further down for ones that do not require tape.
 In fact, these here do not but will only have 60' linear range without it.